lonegunmanb/hashistack_session/vault/vault_eng.md

 * Employees who know the secrets may leak them on purpose or take malicious actions after leaving the company
 * Developers accidentally leak secrets to public source code repositories on the Internet along with the code
 * Managing secrets for multiple systems is very troublesome, and cumbersome
-* Need to securely encrypt and store secrets, but don't want to expose the keys to the application to prevent the keys from being leaked along with the application after it is compromised

 ---